stormpath/stormpath-documentation/source/idsite.rst

 You need to create a CNAME entry with your DNS provider.
 The source should be the domain you want to use for your ID Site, like: idsite.example.com.
 The destination should be the assigned domain from Cloudfront, like: <random string>.cloudfront.net

 You should now be able to browse to the CNAME you setup.
-It should automatically redirect to https.
-However, at this stage, you will see a certificate error in your browser.
+If you make an https connection to this domain name at this stage, you will see a certificate error in your browser.
 This is because the SSL certificate bound to cloudfront.net does not match your domain name.
 We will resolve this in the next step.